vincanger/coverlettergpt/README.md

 4. Run `wasp db migrate-dev`
 5. Run `wasp start`
-6. Go to `localhost:3000` in your browser (your NodeJS server will be running on port `3001`)
+6. Go to `localhost:3000` in your browser (your NodeJS server will be running on port `3001`) and
+7. install the [Wasp extension for VSCode](https://marketplace.visualstudio.com/items?itemName=wasp-lang.wasp) for the best DX

 ## How it works